 Please note: I don't use supplied information for any purposes other than to correspond with those who contact me.

-Bill Hertha is a Toronto-based travel photographer.
+Bill Hertha is a Thornhill Ontario-based independent documentary photographer.
 He holds a Bachelor of Computer Science from Concordia University (Montreal) and a Master of Fine Arts, Documentary Media from Ryerson University (Toronto).
 Bill’s areas of interest include migration, cultural change, and its relationship with Globalization and Localization; transgenerational issues, including matters related to trauma and memory.